Xiangyu-Hu/SPHinXsys/tutorials/fluid_shell_interaction/one-side-fluid-shell-interaction.md

 2. Contact relations

-`ContactRelationFromShell`: contact to fluid from shell.
+`ContactRelationFromShellToFluid`: fluid(source)-shell(contact) relation.
 If the normal of shell points from shell to fluid, `normal_corrections` should set to true, so that the normal will be flipped in the neighbor builder.

-`ContactRelationToShell`: contact to shell from fluid
+`ContactRelationFromFluidToShell`: shell(source)-fluid(contact) relation

 `ShellInnerRelationWithContactKernel`: inner contact to calculate the average curvature.
 The search depth is set to the search depth of fluid.